 Sara and I drove across town to her house, both of us trying not to cry.
 While on the road, she told me that Mohnique, our oldest sibling, called and told her our dad passed away in the night.
 It was likely a heart attack.

 “Don’t say anything to the boys,” Sara said, referring to her sons, Elijah and Joshua.
 We pulled into her apartment complex.
 “I haven’t told them yet.”

 My brother-in-law, Shante, sat in the living room with my nephews.
 When the boys saw me, they gave me hugs and confused smiles.

-“What’re you doing here, Auntie ‘Manda?”
-Elijah asked.
+“What’re you doing here, Auntie ‘Manda?” my nephew, Elijah, asked.

 “She’s coming with us to San Jose,” Sara said.